Race Details and Rules for Safety

 NO SHIRT=NO RACE Torsos (chest and stomach) must be covered during the bike and run (female and male).

-All athletes must follow the directions given by race volunteers wearing yellow VOLUNTEER vests and t-shirts.
+All athletes must follow the directions given by race volunteers wearing red VOLUNTEER shirts.
 Failure to follow the directions of the race officials, the use of profanity (athletes and parents) and putting the safety of other athletes at risk will not be tolerated.

 No riding bikes in the transition area.
 Athletes will be directed to the ON MY BIKE sign, located outside the transition area.
 Volunteers will assist with a safe ‘bike start’.